-I also got a great lighting kit to help with my interior shots when the windows prove to be difficult to shoot around, such as in my kitchen and laundry room.
+I also got a great lighting kit to help with my interior pictures when the windows prove to be difficult to work around, such as in my kitchen and laundry room.
 Speaking of…

 - Some of my favorite post-Christmas deals I picked up this year

 - How I’ve saved almost $900 in furnace repairs this winter